VIDEO TUTORIAL:

 3- Sewing the ends of the loop.

-Possibility of using a belt loop pliers or mandrel: the belt loop pliers attach to the saddler's pliers (reducer) and allow you to hold the leather belt loop when sewing by hand (saddle stitch).
+Possibility of using a belt loop pliers or mandrel: the belt loop pliers attach to the saddler's pliers (reducer) and allow you to hold the leather belt loop when hand sewing (saddle stitch).
 The mandrel will allow you to make and shape (to the right size) your belt loops.

 4- Choose a metal loop.

-To obtain beautiful finishes, there are several ways to work vegetable tanned leather:
+To obtain beautiful finishes, there are several ways of working vegetable tanned leather:

 - Work the slices with a slice finish or a finishing gum (tokonole, gum arabic, gum tragacanth).

-- Sand the slices with a fine abrasive sponge.
+- Sand the edges with a fine abrasive sponge.

-- Apply a first coat of stain (light coat) with the tool of your choice (awl, brush, roller pen, etc.).
+- Apply a first coat of dye (light coat) with the tool of your choice (awl, brush, roller pen, etc.).

 - Sand the slices again.